TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-sql-config.md

 ## **Recommended Steps**

-- START HERE: To self-resolve common SQL backup configuration issues, ensure all the [prerequisites](https://docs.microsoft.com/azure/backup/backup-sql-server-database-azure-vms#prerequisites) are met
+- START HERE: To successfully configure SQL backup, ensure all the [prerequisites](https://docs.microsoft.com/azure/backup/backup-sql-server-database-azure-vms#prerequisites) are met

 **Common error codes**
 - **UserErrorVMInternetConnectivityIssue** - Establish network Connectivity to Azure Backup services as described in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-database-azure-vms#establish-network-connectivity).
 If the issue still persist, then follow the steps listed in this [troubleshooting article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorvminternetconnectivityissue).